-Packed with Creole and Cajun flavors, this easy slow cooker jambalaya recipe uses cauliflower rice to make it low-carb, whole30, and paleo.
+Packed with flavor, this easy jambalaya recipe uses cauliflower rice to make it low-carb, whole30, and paleo.
+Make this healthy jambalaya in your slow cooker or Instant Pot.

 Fat Tuesday!
 I feel like it’s super early this year.
 Anyway on Fat Tuesday last year I shared with you my Slow Cooker Gumbo.
 To-date it’s one of my most popular posts.
-I hope that you enjoy this jambalaya recipe just as much.
+I hope that you enjoy this jambalaya recipe just as much as that one.

 - 1 lb chicken breasts (boneless, skinless), cut into pieces

-- 1 lb Andouille sausage, cut into 1-inch rounds
+- 1 lb sausage, cut into 1-inch rounds (andouille preferred if it fits your dietary restrictions)

 - 1/2 lb shrimp